 After all the hard work and sleepless nights of the early years, your brand is off and running.
 Consumers love what you offer, you’re stocked in various places and (hopefully) you’re making a profit!

-buy brand name provigil online While 91% of startups survive the first year, by year three that figure drops to 59% and drops further, to just 43% survival rate by year five.
+While 91% of startups survive the first year, by year three that figure drops to 59% and drops further, to just 43% survival rate by year five.
+(ONS)

-How can you best ensure your brand survives as you continue to grow?
+How can you best ensure your brand flourishes as you continue to grow?

 What size/scale of brand do you want to build?
 Ensuring you’re clear on your ambitions at this stage will help in achieving your goals.